jbakse/site_builder/content/random/index.md

 ## Study Examples

 The following study examples demonstrate different ways to bias and map random values to get different looks and effects.
 Carefully study each example to understand how it works.
-Several of the examples offer different approaches which can be commented in and out to compare their results.
+Several of the examples offer varied approaches which can be commented in and out to compare their results.

 ### Skyline
 ::: js-lab